 There were many reasons my Mom chose the Tamera faucet.

-My parents’ postwar home has a lot of original details (almost all of the wood interior doors, thick wood trim, original hardwood floors, brass door hardware) but my Mom’s decorating style is fairly modern, with some vintage and midcentury touches.
+This postwar home has a lot of original details (almost all of the wood interior doors, thick wood trim, original hardwood floors, brass door hardware) but my Mom’s decorating style is fairly modern, with some vintage and mid-century touches.
 We’re going for a look collected over time.
 The Tamera doesn’t look too traditional, nor does it scream modern loft condo – it’s the perfect blend of old and new, a great option for a transitional decor.

 Although we’re dabbling with some brushed gold, I’m encouraging my Mom to mix metals in her house.
 We liked the stainless finish on this faucet because it matches her new sink perfectly, so the overall look, even though we’re mixing metals, won’t look too busy or disjointed.

 Having seen how wonderful a pulldown kitchen faucet is at my place (I have the gorgeous Lita in the stainless finish), my Mom wanted that same feature.
 It makes cleaning out the sink or filling a nearby pot so easy.
 I can’t imagine my kitchen without this option!
 The dual-mode spray head is super handy too, so my Mom had that feature on her checklist.
 The optional deckplate was perfect, because the sink came with three holes.
 Beyond that, she wanted a single lever for ease of use, but no other bells or whistles.

 You’ll have to excuse the mess, but when I went into town to start the kitchen project, the clouds were forming and the whole house looked dark.
 I wouldn’t let Mom putter or tidy because I needed to take “before” shots ASAP before I lost the light completely.
 But you get the idea: 1980s white acrylic sink with a standard issue 1980s faucet.